11-BM User Program

 ) per proposal.
 Experiments requiring more beamtime must submit a standard proposal via the normal APS review process (see deadlines

-Mail-in data collection is performed at a fixed energy (~ 30 keV) and users are offered a section of scans at a select number of temperatures.
-On-site experiments are required for more specialized measurements or for samples not acceptable for mail-in work.
+Mail-in data collection is performed at a fixed energy (~ 30 keV), with limited collection at 27 keV for Sn containing samples, and users are offered a section of scans at a select number of temperatures.
+On-site experiments are required for more specialized measurements or for samples not acceptable for the mail-in program.

 All beamtime requests must be submitted through the Advanced Photon Source General User Program